 But that’s not what we are suggesting that you do.
 There is a much better way to approach this color issue, without having to throw stuff at the wall and see what sticks.

-What We Know About Color and Conversions
+What We Know About Call to Action Button Color

 If you’re feeling confused about how to use color on your website, don’t worry– you’re not alone.
 Marketers have been trying to crack the “color code” for decades.